angelogalvao/redhat-messaging-samples/artemis-broker-plugin-example/README.md

 This example logs the message flowing IN and OUT the broker.

-There is a gotcha to get the order of the messages corretly in a Artemis cluster.

 Use it as a reference for your own implementation.

 ## How to deploy it